All of our in-depth reviews of New Jersey gambling sites, including bonus codes and instructions for claiming sign-up bonuses, can be found below.

 Another notable but not surprising finding is the much stronger contribution of slots as compared to table games to online casino revenue.

 At the NJ online casinos, approximately 70 percent of the revenue comes from slots, compared to 30 percent from table games.
 Just like in the Atlantic City land-based casinos, the online casinos have consistently offered many more slot games than table games.
-And when new games are being introduced online, those are also much more likely to be a slot game.
+When new games are introduced online, they are much more likely to be a slot game.